timeplus-io/docs/docs/enterprise-releases.md

 * timeplusd: The core SQL engine
 * timeplus_appserver: The application server to provide web console access and REST API
-* timeplus_web: The web console static resouces, managed by timeplus_appserver
+* timeplus_web: The web console static resources, managed by timeplus_appserver
 * timeplus_connnector: The service to provide extra sources and sinks, managed by timeplus_appserver
-* timepuls: The CLI (Command Line Interface) to start/stop/manage the deployment.
+* timeplus: The CLI (Command Line Interface) to start/stop/manage the deployment.

 Each component tracks their changes with own version numbers.
-The version number for each Timeplus Enterprise release is a verfied combination of Timeplus components.
+The version number for each Timeplus Enterprise release is a verified combination of Timeplus components.

 ## Stable Releases {#stable}